aidenclpt/SoftDesFinalProject/docs/index.md

 object oriented approach to managing GIS metadata, and an interface with the Google Maps API.

-## Our Project Goal

-Our project converts image pixels to latitude and longitude in the real world You can use this to find real lengths from satellite images You can find nearby attractions by clicking on a satellite image location You can map out a trail you are taking or a trip, and it will deliver the distance of that trip and some statistics about it *Insert Video of us using this to find trip distances (gif)

 ## Our Story
+Origionally, our goal was to create maps from satellite images by detecting streets and roads.
 We started with pattern detection done by the computer.
+As we got further into line and feature detection, we realized that our accuracy levels were too low for what we wanted to accomplish.
 We soon leanred that people are much better at recognizing patterns than computers, but computers can give statistics that people cannot.
-Thus we pivoted to allow users to write in their patterns, and have the computer return the statistics.
+We decided to pivot with this notion in mind.
+Our program now allows users to write in their patterns, and have the computer return the statistics.
+For example, someone going on a roadtrip could draw in their path of travel and get estimations of distance traveled, nearby restaurants, etc. This approach to mapping allows the users to focus on the pattern and the computer to focus on the statistics.
+Now, after processing the satellite images into usable pictures, we use the Google Places API to gather information about each latitude and longitude.